n0d3xsigil/THM/Rooms/JavaScriptEssentials.md

 	- `for`, `while`, `do...while`

 ### Conditional Statements in Action
-> One of the most used conditional statements is the `if-else` statements, which allows you to execute different blocks of code depending on whether a condition evaluates to `true` or `false`.

 The most common conditional statement is `if-else`.
 They allow execution based on a `true` or `false` result.

 #### Example